North West Leicestershire

+Castle Donington is notable as the location of Donington Park, a grand-prix circuit and a major venue for music festivals.
 The area has a long history of mineral extraction, with coal, brick clay, gravel and granite amongst the products.
 All the deep coal mines in the area have closed, but opencast mining still continues.
+The district is also home to part of the Battlefield Line and the Ibstock Brick.